DATA INTEGRATION IS FUNDAMENTAL

 Data integration is fundamental when companies use more than one system.
 Data integration is the process of transferring data located in various data sources to other data targets.
 Data integration and collaboration between data systems and processes is vital because it allows processes to work faster and be more reliable and robust.
 The alternative is manual re-keying of large amounts of data which is practically impossible at this phase of our economy.
-By integrating systems like Enterprise Resource Planning (ERP), Material Requirements Planning (MRP), Supply Chain Management (SCM), Quality Management System (QMS), and the like, a company can reduce a lot of unnecessary errors.
+By integrating systems like Enterprise Resource Planning (ERP), Material Requirements Planning (MRP), Supply Chain Management (SCM), Quality Management System (QMS), and the like, a company can reduce errors and human touch through majority of the processes of a company.

 - Missing historical data